 In order to steal heating oil, thieves will usually decant, syphon or pump oil from your tank into other containers.
 Thieves might use this oil themselves, or sell it on.
 There have even been reports of criminals selling stolen oil back to the victim.

 Opportunistic thieves might target tanks that they spot while out and about, whereas more organised criminals use tools such as Google Maps to identify homes with oil tanks in their gardens.
 Another tactic used by would-be thieves is following oil delivery vehicles in order to identify homes with full tanks.

 Data from police forces across England* suggests heating oil theft is most prevalent in the first three months of the year when tanks are likely to be full and the days are short.
 However, thefts occur year-round, so it pays to be vigilant at all times.
-The following graph shows the distribution of heating oil theft by month:

 Choosing the right heating oil tank

 When it comes to security, steel tanks offer a more robust storage solution when compared to plastic tanks.
 That's because plastic tanks can be easily drilled into in order to syphon off oil.
 Steel tanks are also heavier, and therefore more difficult to remove from your premises.